traveltime-dev/traveltime-python-sdk/README.md

 #### Returns:

-* results: TimeFilterProtoResponse - The response contains 2 lists, firstly travel times, where each position denotes either a travel time (in seconds) of a journey, or if travel time is negative, that the journey from the origin to the destination point is impossible.
-Optionally, the response contains a distances list, where each position denotes distance (in meters) to the specified location.
+* results: TimeFilterProtoResponse - The response contains:
+  * list of travel times, where each position denotes either a travel time (in seconds) of a journey, or if travel time is negative, that the journey from the origin to the destination point is impossible.
+  * (optional) list of distances where each position denotes distance (in meters) to the specified location.
 #### Example:

 ```python